-Ethanol is a simple alcohol, also referred to as ethyl alcohol or drinking alcohol.
-Ethanol is an alcohol with the chemical formula C2H6OH.
+In chemistry terms, ethanol is an alcohol, also referred to as ethyl alcohol or drinking alcohol.
+As shown in figure 1, ethanol has the chemical formula .
 Ethanol can be used as a fuel since it can produce heat energy as a result of alcohol combustion.

-Ethanol is a clear, colourless liquid with a characteristic alcoholic odour.
+Ethanol is a clear, colourless liquid with a smell that is referred to as the characteristic alcoholic odour.
 Ethanol is primarily used as a solvent when making varnishes and perfumes and as a preservative for biological specimens.
-As well, ethanol is used as a disinfectant and it can also be consumed as a drink.
-A special type of ethanol, known as bioethanol is used as a gasoline additive or an alternative fuel source.
+Additionally, ethanol is used as a disinfectant and it can also be consumed as a drink.
+Ethanol derived from biomass (bioethanol) is a gasoline additive or an alternative fuel.

 Below is a table of some of the basic properties of ethanol.